voxel51/fiftyone/docs/source/user_guide/basics.rst

 Labels store semantic information about the sample, such as ground annotations or model predictions.

-FiftyOne provides a |Label| subclass for many common tasks:
+FiftyOne provides label classes for many common tasks:

 - :ref:`Regression <regression>`: a regression value
 - :ref:`Classification <classification>`: a classification label